Trump's false election claims cast shadow over Illinois, Colorado contests | Politics

 Trump's false election claims cast shadow over Illinois, Colorado contests

-Despite arguing that Trump's claims undermine democracy, Democrats have interfered in some Republican contests to boost his allies, calculating that those candidates will prove too extreme for voters in November.
-In Colorado, Democratic groups have spent money in the Republican primary for U.S. Senate to boost Ron Hanks, a state legislator who marched in the Jan.
-6, 2021 attack on the U.S. Capitol.
-Hanks faces businessman Joe O'Dea, who has rejected Trump's claims.
-The winner of that contest will face vulnerable Democratic Senator Michael Bennet.

-In the western part of the state, firebrand Republican Representative Lauren Boebert sought to fend off a challenge from state Senator Don Coram, who has argued that she is too extreme.
-In the Illinois contest for governor, Democratic groups have spent heavily to elevate Republican state Senator Darren Bailey, who has been endorsed by Trump, over Aurora Mayor Richard Irvin, a more moderate Republican who is seen as a greater threat to incumbent Democratic Governor J.B.
-Pritzker.

-In New York, incumbent Governor Kathy Hochul was favored to win the Democratic nomination over two rivals.
+In New York, incumbent Governor Kathy Hochul was projected by Edison Research to win the Democratic nomination over two rivals.
 Hochul took the job last year when former Governor Andrew Cuomo resigned while facing sexual harassment allegations.
 With Biden's approval ratings underwater, Republicans are favored to win control of the House of Representatives, where they need to flip only five Democratic seats for a majority, and could also take over the Senate.

 A Republican-controlled House could stymie Biden's legislative agenda and launch politically damaging investigations into his administration.
-In Illinois, several incumbent lawmakers face off against each other, as the state lost a seat in Congress due to its shrinking population.
+Several incumbent lawmakers in Illinois faced off against each other, as the state lost a seat in Congress due to its shrinking population.

-Republican Representative Mary Miller is facing criticism after saying at a rally with Trump on Saturday that the Supreme Court's decision to revoke the nationwide right to abortion as a "victory for white life."
-Miller's aides say she meant to say "right to life," but rival Representative Rodney Davis says it is further evidence that she is unfit for office, citing previous controversial comments.
+Republican Representative Mary Miller held a narrow lead over rival Representative Rodney Davis.
+Miller caused controversy at a rally with Trump on Saturday when she said that the Supreme Court's decision to revoke the nationwide right to abortion was a "victory for white life."
+Miller's aides say she meant to say "right to life," but Davis says it is further evidence that she is unfit for office, citing previous controversial comments.

 Miller has been endorsed by Trump and has backed his false claims of a stolen election.
 Davis, by contrast, broke with his party last year to back the congressional inquiry into the Jan.
 6 attack.
 The winner of the race is expected to win re-election in November in a largely rural, Republican-leaning seat.

-The state's population loss has also forced two incumbent House Democrats, Sean Casten and Marie Newman, to face off for a suburban Chicago seat.
-Casten has raised more than twice as much money as Newman, who faces an ethics investigation for allegedly promising a job to a political rival.
+In the Chicago suburbs, Democratic Representative Sean Casten led rival Marie Newman in a similar battle between incumbents for a newly drawn seat.
+Newman faces an ethics investigation for allegedly promising a job to a political rival.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)